 Simply referred to as Tana Antananarivo is the capital city of Madagascar.
 Being on the Indian Ocean, the city enjoys a temperate favorable climate that is very conducive for touristic travel.
-Most of the people travelling to Antananarivo enter the city through the main airport and for anyone interested to spend some more time will have a lot to enjoy in the city.
-The upper town is the most travelled place in Antananarivo and one of its major attractions is The Rova.
+Most of the people traveling to Antananarivo enter the city through the main airport and anyone interested to spend some more time will have a lot to enjoy in the city.
+The upper town is the most traveled place in Antananarivo and one of its major attractions is The Rova.
 This Queen Palace was however destroyed in 1995 by a huge fire.
 Initially made of wood what only remains of the palace are just the stone wall and travelers visit the area quite frequently.

 To be very kind about Antananarivo, tourist infrastructure is quite limited and the city receives just a handful of tourists.
-Nevertheless, as highlighted above, most of the travelers to Antananarivo and Madagascar in general come to see Rova which used to be the Queens Palace of Imerina Kingdom during the 17th to 18th century.
+Nevertheless, as highlighted above, most of the travelers to Antananarivo and Madagascar, in general, come to see Rova which used to be the Queen’s Palace of Imerina Kingdom during the 17th to 18th century.

-Square of Andohalo is also a major attraction in the city which is actually the biggest and most famous church in Madagascar.
-You will also find House of Jean Laborde on Justin Rajoro Street.
+Square of Andohalo is also a major attraction in the city which is the biggest and most famous church in Madagascar.
+You will also find the House of Jean Laborde on Justin Rajoro Street.
 Previously home to Madagascar’s former prime minister, the place currently houses radio studios.
 Art exhibitions are also available here which adds on to its attractiveness.
 The famous Ambavahadimitafo Gate in the Andohalo square is also a key attraction as well.
 The historical palace of Justice is also found at the heart of Antananarivo city which is famously known as ‘stones of Rafandrana’ and primarily honors the first kings of the country.
 There are crossed arrows at the front that represent royal justice.

-Others include Ile Bourbon, Grill De Rova, Ku de Ta and Cookie Soph. some of the budget sleeping places are such as Le Saint- Laurent, Le Logis and La Ribaudiere.
+Others include Ile Bourbon, Grill De Rova, Ku de Ta, and Cookie Soph. some of the budget sleeping places are such as Le Saint- Laurent, Le Logis, and La Ribaudiere.
 Antananarivo is not a very safe city and it is recommended that you stay safe especially from the many street children.
 The center also has groups of children who snatch and steal from tourists.